House at 379 West State Street

 The House at 379 West State Street is a historic residence located in Trenton, New Jersey, built in the Queen Anne revival architectural style.
+The home was designed by noted Trenton architect William A. Poland for John A. Cambell and ready for occupancy in 1885.
 It was added to the National Register of Historic Places on January 23, 1980.

 Currently, the building serves as the office for the African American Chamber of Commerce of New Jersey, contributing to its ongoing relevance as both a historic and functional space in the community.